shishirsd01/The-Rhythm-of-Treatment-Modeling-Causal-Effects-Over-Time-With-Marginal-Structural-Models-and-ODEs/README.md

 # MSM-ODE
-This project contains a code for MSM adjusted ODE equations for Type 1 diabetes data (Longitudinal data)
+This project contains a code for the paper - The Rhythm of Treatment: Modeling Causal Effects Over Time With Marginal Structural Models and ODEs